Pre-Wired guitar harness | Telecaster 4-way harness kit | LEFT HANDED

 These measurements for my templates were taken from a USA Fender telecaster control plate.

 Fitting a 4 way telecaster harness is a little different to a conventional 3 way harness, in that the neck pickup could need modifying depending on how it has been made by the pickup manufacturer.
 If it is a standard, two wire pickip, it requires an additional ground wire adding which allows for the series position and the small ‘jumper’ wire snipping/removing.
 I have written a guide to do this HERE but if you are at all unsure about doing this, I would highly recommend supporting your local trusted Tech to carry out the modification for you.
 This is also shown on the wiring diagram to follow, but please keep this in mind, correct grounding is essential for this schematic to work as it should.

 I have also written a blog article, detailing the steps taken when installing a 4 way wiring harness!
 That can be read HERE

 Also, the 4 way switch has a slightly increased throw angle, sometimes requiring a wider slot control plate.
 Not all control plates can accommodate for a 4 way switch without minor modification.
 Some players file a very small amount off the slot in the plate, and some players prefer to file a little notch in the 4 way lever.
 But it is worth baring this in mind, the 4 way mod may require extra attention as noted here.

 With or without Treble Bleed?

-- Gavitt USA made 22AWG wire
+- Gavitt USA made cloth covered 22AWG wire

 - 20AWG Tinned copper ground

-- Oak 4 way wafer switch
+- Oak 4 way lever switch

 - Pure Tone multi contact jack socket